microsoft/LightGBM/R-package/README.md

 A lot of details are handled automatically by `R CMD build` and `R CMD install`, so it can be difficult to understand how the files in the R package are related to each other.
 An extensive treatment of those details is available in ["Writing R Extensions"](https://cran.r-project.org/doc/manuals/r-release/R-exts.html).

 This section briefly explains the key files for building a CRAN package.
-To update the package, edit the files relevant to your change and re-run the steps in `Build a CRAN package`.
+To update the package, edit the files relevant to your change and re-run the steps in [Build a CRAN Package](#build-a-cran-package).

 **Linux or Mac**